Available Quilt Kits & Free Quilt Patterns

 Available Quilt Kits

-Here are the free quilt patterns Quilts for Kids uses to make available quilt kits for folks who wish to assemble comfort quilts at home.
-Kits include precut fabrics for the quilt top, the quilt back, instructions, and an official label.
+Below you will find the quilt patterns that Quilts for Kids makes available as free quilt kits to sign out and sew at home.
+These quilt kits include precut fabrics for the quilt top, the quilt back, instructions, and an official label.
 Please provide the thread and batting.
 The kits can be signed out at any of our workshops.

 Feel free to make these same free patterns using your own fabric stash.
 We call them stash quilts.
 Look for the finished size, yardage, and cutting requirements in the .pdf file download.